 Certification exam instructors are advised to make the Systems Engineering Handbook a required text for their courses.
 INCOSE will provide a PowerPoint file of the figures from the Systems Engineering Handbook (with the exception of figures provided by ISO/IEC) via a password-protected website for instructional use to those who agree to not copy, scan, or duplicate, in whole or in part, except for distribution for their students' use.

 CAB organizations are no longer permitted to post INCOSE products on their servers.
-Instead, employees and students who are not already individual members, must create Associate Member accounts (see JOIN INCOSE ) to gain access to the products.
+Instead, employees of CAB Organizations who are not already individual members, must create a CAB Associate account (see JOIN INCOSE ) to gain access to the products.
 This distribution method will ensure that INCOSE is able to better track the usage of their products, and it follows best practices of the publishing industry for providing access to copyright-protected products.

 If anyone wishes to promulgate the content of INCOSE products as guidelines or standards, they should consider incorporating INCOSE products in their documents by referencing them including instructions on where they may be found.
 If they wish instead to prepare a derivative work that uses substantial excerpts beyond previously described limitations for instructional use, they must prepare a request for permissions using an INCOSE-provided form and send it to email@example.com to be reviewed.